A Guide to Mobile Internet in Thailand: Providers, Services, and Rates

 - True Move

 The first three, AIS, DTAC, and True Move make up around 97% of the market in Thailand.
+So using one of their prepaid SIM cards is the best option for tourists.
 Each offer similar coverage both in the kingdom and worldwide and offer a variety of services and mobile packages.
-Please note that you must show your passport in order to buy a SIM card in Thailand.
+Prepaid Sim card are commonly available with a package of data and validity of 7 days, 15 days or 30 days Please note that you must show your passport in order to buy a SIM card in Thailand.

-Let’s take a look at some of the major providers in Thailand by looking at the different mobile packages they offer, speeds, and other services for each.
+Let’s take a look at some of the major providers in Thailand by looking at the different prepaid SIM mobile packages they offer, speeds, and other services for each.

 AIS, or Advanced Info Service Public Limited is the largest GSM mobile network provider in the kingdom with around 40 million customers.
 They offer coverage all over the country as well as international SIM plans.
 Some services that AIS offers include: